Gulangyu: Culture

 The spread of Christianity in 1900s brought western music to the island.
 Churches and museums were built, and people enjoyed going to music halls to hear performances.
 Since then, the island's local cultural environment mingled with introduced foreign music and art, which is why the Gulangyu cultural scene differs from other parts of China.

 Classical music

 A number of China's most famous classical musicians come from Gulangyu, including the pianist Yin Chengzong, the violist Jing Yang, and the pianist Xu Feiping.
 Historically, Shu'an Zhou, Junji Lin, and Zuohuang Chen are other well-known classical musicians from the island.
 Gulangyu's piano ownership per capita ranks the first in nation, and by 2002, Gulangyu Island was given the name of "The Island of Music" by Chinese Musicians' Association.
 The piano exhibition halls and museums and overall artistic atmosphere attract many musicians domestically and internationally.
 The 580-seat Gulangyu Concert Hall is one of Fujian Province's most notable acoustic classical music venues.
-The classical violist Jing Yang is from Gulangyu, and also lives on the island.